deanryandevops/Demo1/README.md

 functionality are a long standing customer.
 They expect fast results with high quality.
 The team you are on are familiar with their products but you expect two new staff to onboard in the next few weeks.

+UPDATED FILE TO TEST THE FEATURE FOR ISSUE #2 - Implement Create Account page